gulshancodes/modal/README.md

 # Modal
-Fully Responsive Modal using Vanilla JavaScript.
+#### Fully Responsive Modal using Vanilla JavaScript.

 ### [Demo Link](https://gulshancodes.github.io/modal/) 🔗

 A Modal (also called as dialog-box or popup-window) is a web page element that displays in front of or on top of the current page and deactivates all other page content.
 <br/>

+## Features:

+- Remove the body-scroll, so that modal content scrolls instead.
+- Clicking on the modal "backdrop" will automatically close the modal.
+- Pressing the "Escape" key will also close the modal.

 ## Author: